zesk/build/documentation/source/guide/coding.md

 Upon first using `bash` it made sense to put `local` a the top of a function to have them in one place.
-Unfortunately this leads to moving declarations far away from usages at times and so we have shifted to doing `local` declarations at the scope needed as well as as near to its initial usage as possible.
+Unfortunately this leads to moving declarations far away from usages at times and so we have shifted to doing `local` declarations at the scope needed as well as as near to its initial handler as possible.
 This leads to easier refactorings and better readability all around.

 ## Avoid depending on `set -eou pipefail`